 - Julius Caesar introduced the Julian calendar.

-- He got married thrice.
+- He got married numerous times.
 His first wife Cornelia died while giving birth to a child.

 - After Cornelia’s death, he married Pompeia, whom he divorced after 6 years and then he married Calpurnia Pisonis.